 - i.
 Dates when the field site and perimeter fallow zone were inspected for volunteers. - ii.
-Number of volunteers observed.

-iii.
-Any actions taken to remove or destroy volunteers.
+Number of volunteers observed. - iii.
+Any actions taken to remove or destroy volunteers. - iv.
+Any evidence of the presence of wild or weedy rice.

-XI.
-Additional Data Requirements
+XII.
+Additional Data Requirements: